A noise-robust acoustic method for recognizing foraging activities of grazing cattle: Material and Methods

 External noise may reduce the operability of acoustic foraging activity recognizers operating under free-range conditions.
 The particular properties of these noise sources, including their finite duration and limited bandwidth, make them difficult to distinguish and quantify in the context of this study, which analyzed almost 350~h of audio recordings.
-Although audio recordings captured in the fieldwork might occasionally contain some noise, the signals were assumed to be free of noise; that is, they had an infinite SNR.
-The robustness of the NRFAR to noise was evaluated in five trials for various levels of contamination with noise and measured in terms of the SNR in a range from 20~to~-15 dB in steps of 5~dB.
-In each trial, a different noise source was artificially added to the audio recording used for testing and then normalized.
+Although audio recordings captured in DS1 might occasionally contain some noise, the signals were assumed to be free of noise; that is, they had an infinite SNR.
+In this experiment, the robustness of the NRFAR to noise was evaluated in five trials for various levels of contamination with noise and measured in terms of the SNR in a range from 20~to~-15 dB in steps of 5~dB.
+In each trial, NRFAR was trained in the same way as in the first experiment but a different noise source was artificially added to the audio recording of DS1 used for testing and then normalized.
 A stationary Gaussian white noise source was used in a trial, which is one of the most accepted methods for testing the algorithm noise robustness~\citep{saez2016evaluating}.
 White noise is an \emph{``infinite''} bandwidth signal with constant power spectral density across all frequencies.
 Furthermore, the previously mentioned set of audio clips (\emph{Animals}, \emph{Vehicles}, \emph{Weather}, and \emph{Mixture}) was used in four trials to represent nonstationary environmental and natural noises present on the pasture.
 In each trial, the audio clips were randomly selected without replacement and concatenated to represent the artificial noise source that was used to contaminate the original audio recordings.
 Some examples of waveforms and spectrograms at several SNRs produced during grazing and rumination are shown in the Supplementary Material.